AnomSeer: Reinforcing Multimodal LLMs to Reason for Time-Series Anomaly Detection: Experiments

 \textbf{Baselines.}~~ We compare against both commercial (GPT-4o, GPT-4o-mini, Gemini-2.5-Pro, Gemini-2.5-Flash) and open-source MLLMs (Qwen2.5-VL-72B/32B/7B/3B-Instruct), as well as two representative LLM-based temporal reasoning baselines: \emph{SigLLM} (GPT-3.5-based)~\citep{alnegheimish2024large} and \emph{TimeMaster} (Qwen2.5-VL-3B-based, trained with SFT and GRPO)~\citep{zhang2025timemaster}.
 We further compare against SFT baselines: Qwen2.5-VL-3B-SFT3.2k, fine-tuned on 3,200 instances, and Qwen2.5-VL-3B-SFT32k, fine-tuned on 32,000 instances.

-\textbf{Metrics.}~~ We report the anomaly type classification accuracy and label-based metrics for localization performance, including Affinity-Precision (P), Affinity-Recall (R), and Affinity-F1 (F1).
+\textbf{Metrics.}~~ We report both anomaly-type classification accuracy and label-based metrics for localization performance, including Affinity-Precision (P), Affinity-Recall (R), and Affinity-F1 (F1), following the definitions in \citet{huet2022local}.
 These metrics are suitable because LLMs generate discrete anomalous intervals, which can be converted into binary labels rather than continuous scores, and they better capture the temporal consistency of anomaly detection~\citep{zhou2024can, xu2025can}.

 \textbf{Hyperparameters.}~~ We build \methodname{} on Qwen2.5-VL-3B/7B-Instruct~\citep{bai2025qwen2}.
 Following \citet{zhang2025timemaster}, we set the group size $G=5$ and the PPO clipping $\epsilon=0.2$.
 The reward weights are empirically chosen as $\lambda^{\mathrm{fmt}}=0.1$, $\lambda^{\mathrm{cls}}=0.2$, and $\lambda^{\mathrm{loc}}=0.7$.
 TimerPO’s reasoning advantage weight is fixed at $\alpha=0.3$.
 More experimental details are provided in Appendix~\ref{app:exp}.